-Council and Committee Membership e Membership Council (13 Members): Past Presbytery Moderator (Chair) Presbytery Moderator 6 Committee Chairs 5 "At large" members 5 "At large" members Ex Officio: Stated Clerk Relationship Coordination Director Presbytery Moderator Elect (If not a committee chair) Team chairs will present issues or proposals to the Council Leadership Development & Care Committee (3+ Members): 1 Leadership Council Member (Chair) 2+ Team Chairs Volunteer Management Committee (3 Members): 1 Leadership Council Member (Chair) 2+ Team Chairs Volunteer Management Committee (3 Members): 1 Leadership Council Member (Chair) 2 Team Chairs Control Member Relationship Coordination Committee (8 Members): 3 Leadership Council Members (Council selects chair) Reconciliation Team Chair Communications Team Chair Camp Montgomery Representative Presbyterian Women Moderator Mutual Missions Chair Ex Officio: Relationship Coordinators (optional) Communications Coordinator Regional Relationship Coordinator Communications Coordinator Strategic Issues Committee (3 Members): 3 members of Leadership Council (Council selects chair) Ex Officio: Relationship Coordinator Select Regional Relationship Coordinators (Council selects chair) Ex Officio: Relationship Coordinators (Council selects chair) 5 Team Chairs 5 Team Chairs Ex Officio: Stated Clerk, Treasurer Note: The roles of the elect, current and past Presbytery Moderators are similar to, but not the same as, what we have now: similar to, but not the same as, what we have now: Moderator Role : Moderator Elect $\rightarrow$ Current Moderator $\rightarrow$ Past Moderator Council Role: Ex Officio $\rightarrow$ Member $\rightarrow$ Chair Past Moderator Chair priority.
+Council and Committee Membership ee Membership Council (13 Members): Past Presbytery Moderator (Chair) Presbytery Moderator 6 Committee Chairs 5 "At large" members Ex Officio: Stated Clerk Relationship Coordination Director Presbytery Moderator Elect (if not a committee chair) Team chairs will present issues or proposals to the Council Leadership Development & Care Committee (3+ Members): 1 Leadership Council Member (Chair) 2+ Team Chairs (1 Leadership Council Member (Chair) 2+ Team Chairs Teadership Council Member (Chair) 2+ Team Chairs Founcil Member (Chair) 2+ Teadership Council Member (Chair) Relationship Coordination Committee (8 Members): 3 Leadership Council Members (Council selects chair) Reconciliation Team Chair Communications Team Chair Communications Team Chair Camp Montgomery Representative Presbyterian Women Moderator Mutual Missions Chair Regional Relationship Coordinator Mutual Missions Chair Regional Relationship Coordinator Communications Coordinator Regional Relationship Coordinator Communications Coordinator Regional Relationship Coordinator Communication Director Regional Relationship Coordinator Council selects chair) Exofficio: Relationship Coordinator Council select Regional Relationship Coordinators Select Regional Relationship Coordinators amenbers of Leadership Council (Council selects chair) Exofficio: Stated Clerk, Treasurer S Team Chairs Exofficio: Stated Clerk, Treasurer te : The roles of the elect, current and past Presbytery Moderators are similar to, but not the same as, what we have now: are similar to, but not the same as, what we have now: Moderator Role:Moderator Elect $\rightarrow$ Current Moderator $\rightarrow$ Past ModeratorCouncil Role:Ex Officio $\rightarrow$ Member $\rightarrow$ → Past Moderator → Chair priority.
 When this change occurs, a new job description will be defined and the Presbytery will see the best Duties are as currently defined, excluding certain communications tasks, and adding tasks such as those relating to istening carefully, gathering information, and aggressively address issues that inhibit this taking place (e.g., As defined in the current organization, the strategic priority is to rebuild trust, community and connection among teaching and ruling elders in the Presbytery by assuring effective and transparent communication, Duties are as defined from time-to-time by the Council, but will be focus on the execution of one or two As this strategic priority will be achieved, the role of this position will change to address a new strategic Stated Clerk: Reports to the Council, subject to their constitutional, fiduciary and legal responsibilities.
 PT=Part Time FT=Full Time Below are brief descriptions of the responsibilities of each staff person to be employed by the Presbytery.
-Presbytery Staff Organization: (5 Persons excluding Area Relationship Coordinators): ndividual to fill the new job - which may or may not be the current individual epresenting the Presbytery to other councils and ecumenical and interfaith groups.
+Presbytery Staff Organization: (5 Persons excluding Area Relationship Coordinators): ndividual to fill the new job - which may or may not be the current individual. epresenting the Presbytery to other councils and ecumenical and interfaith groups.
 Presbytery Staff Job Summaries 5 to 7 Regional Relationship Coordinators (10% each at \$200 per month) Relationship Coordination Director: Reports to the Council. primary strategy priorities for the Presbytery.
 Relationship Coordination Director (FT) Communications Coordinator (PT) encouraging us to "play nice").
-Stated Clerk (PT) Bookkeeper (PT) I 1 I I I
+Stated Clerk (PT) Bookkeeper (PT) I I ł ł